 Thank you for taking the call.

-It it's always great to speak with you.
+It's always great to speak with you.

-But uh the g the good thing about here in Midland, Texas is we have one regulator, main one, and that's Texas Railroad Commission, and they let it loose out here.
+But the good thing about here in Midland, Texas, is we have one regulator, main one, and that's Texas Railroad Commission.

-Uh I have one talking point and uh something fun to good to say about New York City, right?
+I have one talking point and something fun good to say about New York City right after the talking point.

-And um there's one thing.
+And there's one speech.

 You mean the speech between the father and the son?